-New to binary options trading?
+New to options trading?
 There’s no need to worry, we have your easy guide to getting started right here.
 Whether you are looking to jump in headfirst and start making serious money, or you just want to know what all the fuss is about and maybe make a few extra bucks on the side, we can help you to get started in this exciting field.
 And whatever financial experience you might have gained in the past, we will get you pointed in the right direction so that you can gain the tools to be profitable.
-Trading binary options does entail risk, and there’s always a chance that you can lose money.
+Trading options does entail risk, and there’s always a chance that you can lose money.
 With some proper guidance and preparedness, you can reduce the risk of this happening.

 How to Pick a Broker

 There are so many different brokers to choose from, how do you know which one is right for you?
 We’ve put together a brief checklist here for you.
 To learn more about the details of this, follow the link provided.

 - Do they have a wide range of assets?

 - Do they have a wide range of trade types?

 - Have other clients enjoyed using this broker?

 - Is the customer service department helpful?